becem-gharbi/esp-web-config/readme.md

 ## Form generation

 The form definition is decoupled from the web application.
 It's defined by `schema.json` located under `data` folder.
 The schema is a JSON object interpreted by [Formkit](https://formkit.com/essentials/schema).
-It supports styling, validation, conditional rendering and more. depending on your needs.
+It supports styling, validation, conditional rendering and more.

 ## Default configuration